Skip to main content

 While efforts to find and implement a potential alternative to 6PPD (while still complying with safety standards) will take time, there are things that can be done now to reduce 6PPD and 6PPDQ in the environment.
 Those measures include street sweeping in urban areas, choosing pavement surfaces (such as rubber modified asphalt and permeable pavement) that reduce tire abrasion and mitigate stormwater impacts, installing bioretention technologies to treat stormwater, and maintaining proper tire inflation to reduce tire abrasion.

-Research done in Washington State has demonstrated the effectiveness of bioretention technologies such as rain gardens and bioswales, which can be installed to improve the quality
+Research done in Washington State has demonstrated the effectiveness of bioretention technologies such as rain gardens and bioswales, which can be installed to improve the quality of stormwater.
+Additionally, research conducted in Oregon has shown the effectiveness of permeable pavements in improving stormwater quality.

 USTMA is currently engaging with potential partners to advance the practical knowledge around promising stormwater solutions, and we are eager to share more about that work as those projects are formalized.

-USTMA would welcome the opportunity to collaborate with Congress – as well as regulators, affected partners and interested stakeholders – to develop policies that take advantage of bioretention technologies, permeable pavements and other technologies to help mitigate stormwater impacts associated with roadways
+USTMA would welcome the opportunity to collaborate with Congress – as well as regulators, affected partners and interested stakeholders – to develop policies that take advantage of bioretention technologies, permeable pavements and other technologies to help mitigate stormwater impacts associated with roadways.

 V. Conclusion